Apr 20, 2023

 Here are our best recommendations for minimizing living expenses while you are a student so you can still take advantage of everything the UK has to offer and create lifelong memories.

-*There are a few options based on your age, but regardless of your age, if you are enrolled in full-time school in the UK, you are eligible for the 16-25 (student) railcard.
+There are a few options based on your age, but regardless of your age, if you are enrolled in a full-time school in the UK, you are eligible for the 16-25 (student) railcard.

 So, you see, by planning ahead, researching scholarship options, and managing expenses, international students can make the most of their time in the UK and achieve their academic and personal goals.